m13253/FaithType/Readme.md

    to generate TrueType hinting to widen the strokes.

 3. The ultimate solution is to buy a Hi-DPI display.

+## Text in some applications render even worse

+Depending on the GUI framework the application is developed on, there may be technical limitations with FaithType.

+- **Java**: Does not load fonts installed at a custom path.
+- **Qt**: Pixels at the border of each letter may be missing.
+A wrong gamma value may be chosen, causing text to appear less dark than intended.
+- **WPF** (e.g., **Visual Studio**): Does not support bidirectional anti-aliasing.

 ## Common issues